typescript-exercises/typescript-exercises/README.md

 ## Contributing

  1. Your contributions are welcome.
+ 2. Use node 12
- 2. `yarn start` starts the development server.
+ 3. `yarn start` starts the development server.